DominicH247/aire-logic-test-dominic/README.md

 # Fing Average Lyrics API - Dominic Hui

-For this tech test I have built a REST API with a single GET endpoint, which consumes the MusicBrainz API, to retrieve a list of tracks for the artist, and the Lyrics.ovh API to retrieve the lyrics for each of the songs.
-It then proceses the lyrics and returns the average lyrics.
+For this tech test I have built a REST API with a single GET endpoint which consumes the MusicBrainz API, to retrieve a list of tracks for the artist, and the Lyrics.ovh API to retrieve the lyrics for each of the songs.
+It then proceses the lyrics and returns the average lyrics and additional statistical data.

 Example:
+-  using Curl or an API client (insomina, postman etc.)
 -  GET - `http:localhost:3000/api/artist/:artist_name`
 -  example JSON resonse:
     ```